-Environmental Obligations
+2) Environmental Obligations

-We refer to the accounting principles and the note 1.7/20 $\,$
+We refer to accounting principles and note 21.

 The provision for rehabilitation and decommissioning costs relates to mines and processing facilities.
-At the balance sheet date 31 December 2019, the value of the provision amounted to 16,8 M€.

-The environmental obligations were a key audit matter because the provisions requires significant management's judgment because of the inherent complexity in estimating future costs.
+At the balance sheet date 31 December 2016, the value of the provision amounted to 9,6 M€ (2015: 8,2 M€).
+The calculation of the provisions require significant management's judgment because of the inherent complexity in estimating future costs.
 These costs are provided at the present value of expected costs to settle the obligation using estimated cash flows.
-The provisions are subject to the effects of any changes in local regulations, management's expected approach to decommissioning and Our audit procedures to address the risk of material misstatement in respect of valuation of intangible and tangible assets included among others:
+The provisions are subject to the effects of any changes in local regulations, management's expected approach to decommissioning and discount rates, along with the effects of changes in exchange rates.